space-wizards/docs/src/en/proposals/fairlysadpanda-revolutionaries.md

 One or more Head Revolutionaries are spawned from the usual pool of players who have opted-in.
 These Head Revolutionaries have one specific goal: deliver the station, mostly-whole, into Syndicate hands.

-- To deliver the station into Syndie hands, the Bridge must be taken over with the Command Console given all Head security IDs.
+- To deliver the station into Syndie hands, the Bridge must be taken over with the **CentComm Uplink Console** given all Head security IDs.
 This triggers a countdown until the uplink is severed and the Revs win.
 Doing so results in a major syndicate victory and the round ending.

-- A minor syndicate victory is achieved if all heads are dead or restrained and marooned once the ship arrives at Centcomm.
-(Admins may consider “VIVA LA REVOLUTION” over General chat to be a reasonable reason to deploy a few dozen turrets in Centcomm’s arrivals foyer).

 - A draw is achieved if the station is somehow nuked, or if a Head Rev escapes to fight another day.

 - A minor crew victory is achieved if a Head escapes to CentComm.

 - A major crew victory if all Head Revs are neutralized, either by death, implant extraction or being imprisoned.
 If this occurs, all Rev members of staff de-convert and Centcomm (belatedly) detects the mind control rays being blasted at the station, sending an evacuation shuttle and allowing the round to end.
 (If the surviving chain of command wants a longer round, the shuttle can be recalled).

-Normal rules surrounding round removal, griefing etc, still apply.
-A rev is not allowed to murder a non-rev except in self-defense, unless the non-rev is specifically defending the heads.
-Sec can’t just round-remove people without certainty that they’re a Head Rev, either, and even then there is an alternative.

 ## Why this is fun for the bad guys